Sonith-Bingi/IOT-Thermometer/README.md

 ### Part 2: Working

-After simulation, the circuit is n working condidtion and is continously taking the input from temperature sensor and that input is being loaded into the Wifi Module and the data is stored a cloud and analysed in different ways like using widgets (Bar Graph, Line Graph, Gauge meter etc.) using a website: Thingspeak.com
+After simulation, the circuit is in working condition and is continuously taking the input from the temperature sensor that input is loaded into the Wi-Fi module, and the data is stored in a cloud and analyzed in different ways like using widgets (Bar Graph, Line Graph, Gauge meter, etc) using a website: Thingspeak.com

 ### Conclusion

-Thus, we have connected and successfully demonstrated an IOT Thermometer with different visualising widgets as well as different number of operands with Arduino Uno using Tinkercad circuits simulator and Thingspeak.com website.
+Thus, we have connected and successfully demonstrated an IOT Thermometer with different visualizing widgets as well as a different number of operands with Arduino Uno using the Tinkercad circuits simulator and Thingspeak.com website.